mattwalmsley/financial-modelling/quant-library/documentation/9_options.md

 - The PnL can be calculated by: $200(3.09 - 11.48) + 1880 = 202$.
 - In both cases, delta hedging has protected the portfolio from losing money, regardless of the direction of the stock price.

+## Volatility Trading

+- As demonstrated in the [options notebook](../python/notebooks/options.ipynb), the value of both call and put options increases with volatility $\sigma$.
+  - Therefore, trading options is equivalent to trading volatility.
+- Long position in an option will benefit from increases in volatility and short positions in options will benefit from decreases in volatility.
+- A *long volatility trade* refers to a long position where the investor wants long exposure to **only** the volatility.
+  - To reduce exposure to movements in the underlying asset's price, the investor must dynamically [delta hedge](#delta-hedging) to ensure the total position is delta neutral.